graphcore/examples/vision/neural_image_fields/tensorflow2/README.md

 In this example we instead learn an even lower dimensional function (u, v) -> (r, g, b) where (u,v) are input image coordinates and the output is the red, green, blue colour value at that (sub-)pixel coordinate: a trained NIF can therefore be used to reconstruct point samples from the original image.
-Although the function is simpler, the neural network architecture (MLP/relu-networks) and the embedding of low dimensional input co-ordinates into a higher dimensional "position encoding" (using fourier features) is almost identical in both cases.
+Although the function is simpler, the neural network architecture (MLP/relu-networks) and the embedding of low dimensional input coordinates into a higher dimensional "position encoding" (using fourier features) is almost identical in both cases.
 With careful selection of hyper-parameters it is possible to use this as a form of neural image compression.